Skip to content

 Link Building Opportunity Discovery

-inurl:resources "your industry" -site:yoursite.com This could surface relevant resource pages for outreach.
+inurl:resources "your industry" -site:yoursite.com Finds relevant resource pages for outreach.
+These are the sites actively curating links in your niche.

 Academic and Market Research

-site:*.edu "your research topic" filetype:pdf This might uncover university research papers and studies.
+site:*.edu "your research topic" filetype:pdf University research papers and studies.
+Often free, always citable, usually not indexed by anyone else’s blog yet.

 Advanced Combinations That Multiply Your Power

-The real magic happens when you stack operators strategically.
-Here’s how professionals craft complex queries:
+The real work happens when you stack operators.
+Here’s how the complex queries come together:

 The Competitive Analysis Stack